 Who Takes the Cake?

 In case you couldn't tell, the Whole Foods cake was my favorite by far.
 And don't think that I need my fruitcake to taste like it's healthful; I just need it to taste like food.
-I would recommend the "Mini Fruitcake" to anyone who wants only a little taste of this holiday tradition or wants to try a different take on the old familiar recipes.
+I would recommend the "Mini Fruitcake" to anyone who wants only a little taste of this holiday tradition or a different take on the old familiar recipes.
 And if you're not ready for the full fruitcake experience, I recommend trying Stollen bread from a good European bakery.
-It's dense, buttery, lightly sweet and dotted with just enough dried fruit to make it Christmasy.
+It's dense, buttery, lightly sweet and dotted with just enough dried fruit to make it Christmassy.
 In fact, it's exactly what I wished that awful fruitcake tasted like when I was a kid.

 Philip Schmidt is a Networx writer.